-The long run investment return for the Scheme is estimated to be 2.4% per annum.
-The volatility is expected to be +/-2.2%.
-This is based on the Scheme's SAA and the long term rate of return for the cash unit fund (after investment management, custody fees and tax).
+The long run investment return for the Scheme is estimated to be 3.3% per annum.
+The volatility is expected to be +/-2.8%.
+This is based on the Scheme's SAA and the long-term rate of return for the fixed income unit fund (after investment management, custody fees and tax).